 “This is serious stuff.
 There will be trouble, and Shell and the other companies involved must take note.”

 - Help TKAG financially to fight the legal battle.
-Any donations will be very welcome and can be made here.
+Any donations will be very welcome.

 Someone said that our children don’t inherit the earth from us, but that we are borrowing it from them.
 If this earth belongs to our children, what should we do now?